 This code of conduct is in effect as of April 26, 2019.

-To this end, everyone with an EXARC Conference badge is required to abide by the EXARC code of conduct while attending EXARC Meetings.
+To this end, everyone attending EXARC activities is required to abide by the EXARC code of conduct.
 In addition, all EXARC board members, committee members, staff, and volunteers are required to abide by the EXARC code of conduct in EXARC meetings, on EXARC mailing lists and EXARC-branded social media accounts and forums, while conducting EXARC business (which includes all emails sent from EXARCs addresses), and while discussing EXARC-related matters with other board members, committee members, staff, or volunteers.

 While attending or volunteering for EXARC in any capacity, you agree to help create spaces that are and feel as safe as possible by respecting other people's physical and social boundaries.